 themselves for control of his huge empire.
 They divided it into three

-received most of what is now France.
-The second kingdom consisted of much
+Bald, received most of what is now France.
+The second kingdom

-much of their former power, and the strength of the nobles had greatly
+lost much of their former power, and the strength of the nobles had

-increased.
-The kings had become little more than great feudal lords chosen
+greatly increased.
+The kings had become little more than great feudal

-by the other feudal nobles to lead them in time of war.
-But in peacetime,
+lords chosen by the other feudal nobles to lead them in time of war.

-most of a king's authority extended over only his personal estates.
-In
+But in peacetime, most of a king's authority extended over only his

 For many years, the Capetian kings controlled only their royal domain

-domains almost independently.
-The dukes of Normandy were the most powerful
+own domains almost independently.
+The dukes of Normandy were the most

-of these nobles.
-Normandy became the most unified and best administered
+powerful of these nobles.
+Normandy became the most unified and best

-feudal state in Europe.
-In 1066, the Norman Duke William, later called
+administered feudal state in Europe.
+In 1066, the Norman Duke William,

-to their personal lands, and became stronger than any of their rivals.
-In
+territory to their personal lands, and became stronger than any of

 Philip II, called Philip Augustus, was the first great Capetian king.